TayyubaK/SQL-Project/README.md

 * Reviewed query results

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)

-The data tables provide information on an e-commerce website.

-The site sells a wide varierty of products from electronics, to apparel, to office etc. Visitors from many U.S. cities drive a large part of the revenue generation.
+The data tables provide information on an e-commerce website which sells a wide varierty of products from electronics, to apparel, to office etc. Visitors from many U.S. cities drive a large part of the revenue generation.
 Nest and apparel products seem to be large favourites for shoppers.

+Tables had data covering transactions/visitor information, analytics, and product focused details.
+For the scope/timeline of this project I stayed mostly within the 'all_sessions' and 'analytics' tables to extract country, city, revenue, and preferred product information.

+Overview of tables available:
 * all_sessions (32 columns, 15,134 rows)
     * transactions level information for visitors and products (transactions, revenue etc.)
     * visitor information (e.g. unique id for visitors, date of visit, country, city)